 The livelihood of rural landless households depends on farm and non-farm wage, income or return.
 During lean season, having no or limited employment opportunity farm workers face employment and livelihood challenges.
-Having no employment opportunity in rural areas many want to migrate from rural to peri-urban and urban areas for their employment and livelihood.
-But the scope is very limited as because of their illiteracy and poor income to bear transportation cost.
-As a result they always remain a poverty trap.
-To overcome the challenges, it is urgent needs to examine the scope of employment opportunity of the poor landless households on the basis of valid empirical analysis and interpretation of up to date data.
-The relevant research question includes: (i) What is the pattern of rural farm and non-farm employment for the rural landless households? (ii) What is the employment, wage variation between farm and non-farm workers? (iii) What policy measures will actually be helpful to promote rural non-farm employment for the rural landless households?
+Having no employment opportunity in rural areas many want to migrate from rural to periurban and urban areas for their employment and livelihood.
+But the scope is very limited because of their illiteracy and poor income to bear transportation cost.
+As a result they always remain in poverty trap.
+To overcome the challenges, it is necessary to examine the scope of employment opportunity for the poor landless households on the basis of valid empirical data.
+The relevant research question includes: (i) What is the pattern of rural farm and non-farm employment for the rural landless households? (ii) What is the employment and wage variation between farm and non-farm workers? (iii) What policy measures will be helpful to promote rural non-farm employment for the rural landless households?